smblott-github/chromix/README.md

 ```
 node chromix.js window
 ```
-This ensures there is at least one Chrome window.
+This ensures that there is at least one normal Chrome window.
 It does not start Chrome if Chrome is not running.

 #### Bookmarks